 Salaries, Employee Benefits and Payroll Taxes: Personnel costs include base salaries, benefits and bonuses paid to employees.
-Salaries, employee benefits and payroll taxes were \$21,877,186 and \$18,552,504 for 2012 and 2011, respectively.
-Salaries and related costs increased by approximately 17.9% in 2012 compared with 2011.
-The increase in 2012 was primarily due to increased levels of business, additional headcount related to technology and system development initiatives and higher levels of profitability driving increases in levels of variable compensation.
-On a consolidated basis, salaries and employee benefits as a percentage of total revenues were 19.0% and 20.5% in 2012 and 2011, respectively.
+Salaries, employee benefits and payroll taxes were \$25,386,511, \$21,881,540 and \$18,556,802 for 2013, 2012 and 2011, respectively.
+Salaries and related costs increased by approximately 16.0% in 2013 from 2012 and 17.9% in 2012 from 2011.
+The increases were primarily due to higher staffing levels to support increased business and ongoing software development, and increased benefits and incentive compensation.
+On a consolidated basis, salaries and employee benefits as a percentage of total revenues were 20.1%, 19.0% and 20.5% in 2013, 2012 and 2011, respectively.

-Office Occupancy and Operations: Overall office occupancy and operations as a percentage of total revenues was 3.4% and 4.1% in 2012 and 2011, respectively.
-The dollar increase in office occupancy and operations expense in 2012 compared with 2011 was due primarily to increases in rent, office supplies, telecommunications, equipment and postage, all related to increased business activity.
+Office Occupancy and Operations: Overall office occupancy and operations as a percentage of total revenues was 3.5%, 3.5% and 4.1% in 2013, 2012 and 2011, respectively.
+The dollar increase in office occupancy and operations expense in 2013 was primarily related to increases in depreciation, insurance and maintenance expense.
+The dollar increase in 2012 was due primarily to increases in rent, office supplies, telecommunications, equipment and postage, all related to increased business activity.

-Business Development: Business development expenses increased \$180,564 to \$1,887,398 in 2012, compared with \$1,706,834 in 2011, primarily due to increases in travel and marketing expenses related to higher levels or real estate activity.
+Business Development: Business development expenses increased to \$2,145,639 in 2013, compared with \$1,856,848 in 2012 and \$1,671,834 in 2011, primarily due to increases in travel and marketing expenses.

 Premium and Retaliatory Taxes: Title insurance companies are generally not subject to state income or franchise taxes.
 However, in most states they are subject to premium and retaliatory taxes, as defined by statute.
 Premium tax rates vary from state to state; accordingly, the total premium tax burden is dependent upon the geographical mix of operating revenues.
-Premium and retaliatory taxes as a percentage of net premiums written were 1.8% and 2.1% in 2012 and 2011.
+Premium and retaliatory taxes as a percentage of net premiums written were 2.2%, 1.8% and 2.1% in 2013, 2012 and 2011, respectively.

-Professional and Contract Labor Fees: Professional and contract labor fees were \$2,487,582 in 2012 compared with \$1,513,466 in 2011.
+Professional and Contract Labor Fees: Professional and contract labor fees were \$2,171,606 in 2013 compared with \$2,420,387 in 2012 and \$1,507,368 in 2011.
+The decrease in 2013 compared with 2012 primarily related to replacing contract labor resources with salaried personnel.
 The increase in 2012 primarily related to increases in contract labor expenses associated with technology and system development initiatives and increased staffing needs.

 Filing Fees, Franchise and Local Taxes: Filing fees, franchise and local tax expenses include insurance filing and licensing fees, franchise taxes, excise taxes, and local taxes.
-The increase in 2012 from 2011 primarily relates to an increase in filing fees and local taxes.
+The 2013 decrease primarily related to a decrease in licensing fees.
+The increase in 2012 from 2011 primarily related to an increase in filing fees and local taxes.